ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-updating-definitions/index.md

 Columns.
 - 'Set Value Formatter' and 'Remove Value Formatter' sets and then subsequently removes the `valueFormatter` attribute on all Columns.
-- Headers refresh whenever new columns are set.
-However cells do not refresh, thus a call to `api.refreshCells({ force: true })` is required.
-The refresh is forced so cells will be refreshed even though the underlying value for that cell hasn't changed.
 - Note that any resizing, sorting etc of the Columns is kept intact between updates to the Column Definitions.

 <grid-example title='Updating Column Definition' name='update-column-definition' type='mixed' options='{ "modules": true }'></grid-example>